-Is there PowerPoint template I should use for my workshop slides?
+Is there a PowerPoint template I should use for my Workshop slides?

 No, the Natural Hazards Center does not have a set template available.
-Please feel free to format you slides in any way that makes sense for your content.
+Please feel free to format your slides in any way that makes sense for your content.

 Can I share my own PowerPoint slides or will the moderator run them?

 This will ultimately be up to your moderator, but we recommend that each panelist runs their own slides, videos, or other tools.

 How can I share my PowerPoint slides or other information I’d like the audience to have?

 During the session, please feel free to add links to the chat box.
 All participants can upload PDF files to their personal Pheedloop page, via the account setting.
 We hope you will share documents or files that way.
 You may also add files or links to the chat box and/or send additional resources to your moderator or NHC volunteer to add to your session page after the session ends.

 Will my poster presentation and video be published permanently after the conference?